Medical Schools That Don't Require the MCAT: What You Should Know

 Marshall University Joan C. Edwards School of Medicine

-The Marshall University BS/MD program allows students to achieve both a bachelor of science and an MD in an accelerated seven year program.
+The Marshall University BS/MD program allows students to achieve both a Bachelor of Science and an MD in an accelerated seven-year program.

 Applicants must declare a major in biology and achieve a high level of academic proficiency to be accepted into the program.
 No MCAT is required, and medical school admission is guaranteed upon being accepted into the program.